twl8n/content-mgr-clj/README.md

 #### todo

+- 2021-02-13 move nav.html out of the git repo, and make it some kind of site-agnostic feature.
+  It probably needs to exist in the export directory.

 ?
 2021-02-11 image scale in auto_gen needs to deal with both horizontal and vertical images. image_t.html probably also needs work to support horizontal and vertical images.